pmpwsk/NotesPlugin/README.md

 - Creating folders for notes with unlimited depth

 ## Installation
-You can add this plugin to your WF project by installing the NuGet package: [uwap.NotesPlugin](https://www.nuget.org/packages/uwap.NotesPlugin/)<br/>You can also download the source code and reference it in your project file.
+You can add this plugin to your WF project by installing the NuGet package: [uwap.NotesPlugin](https://www.nuget.org/packages/uwap.NotesPlugin/)

+You can also download the source code and reference it in your project file.

 Once installed, add the following things to your program start code:
 - Add <code>using uwap.WebFramework.Plugins;</code> to the top, otherwise you have to prepend it to <code>NotesPlugin</code>